Walking Pad Buying & Maintenance Guide

 Video

 Dust & pet-hair are an enemy to motors, rollers, and bearings.
 Blow air into the motor carriage - through any vents and openings available - to blow out dust and hair.
 Do this frequently - at least once a week (I do it every day or two).
-Use a high RPM electric duster, like WolfBox MF50.
+Use a high RPM electric duster, like WolfBox MF50 (cheaper) or WNH Air Duster (stronger).

 Warm-start before use